 Bank accounts are at the core of your personal finances.
 This section is about picking the best banks/accounts, minimizing bank fees and maximizing your bank interest.

-In our complete I Will Teach You to be Rich summary (click here for full book summary), we elaborate on (i) how to choose the right banks and accounts, (ii) why you should have a separate current vs savings account, and (iii) how to negotiate your bank fees and minimum limits.
+In our complete I Will Teach You to be Rich summary, we elaborate on (i) how to choose the right banks and accounts, (ii) why you should have a separate current vs savings account, and (iii) how to negotiate your bank fees and minimum limits.

 3. PREPARE TO INVEST